mohsenrahmanikivi/ros2_driver_segway_rmp/README.md

 ## Dependencies
 ### serial
-- put the serial folder from the following repo in parallel to your colcon workspace
+- Put the serial folder from the following repo in parallel to your colcon workspace
 -  <code>cd ${ROS_WS}/src</code>
 - <code>git clone https://github.com/mohsenrahmanikivi/serial_for_ros2.git</code>
-- enter to the folder then follow the instruction to build serial library.
+- ****Enter to the folder, then follow the instructions to build the serial library****.
 ### libsegwayrmp-ros2
 - <code>cd ${ROS_WS}/src</code>
 - <code>git clone https://github.com/mohsenrahmanikivi/libsegwayrmp_ros2.git</code>